matter-labs/zksync-lite-docs/docs/api/sdk/rust/tutorial.md

 ## Creating a wallet

 To control your account in zkSync, use the `zksync::Wallet` object.
-It can sign transactions with keys stored in `zksync::Signer` and send transaction to the zkSync network using `zksync::Provider`.
+It can sign transactions with keys stored in `zksync::Signer` and send transaction to the zkSync network by using `zksync::Provider`.

 In order to create a `Wallet` object, you have to initialize `Credentials` which will store the private keys for a wallet.